JelleSombekke/Draw2Relax/README.md

 ## Description

 Draw2Relax is an interactive WebUI application that integrates user-drawn sketches with real-time breathing sensor input.
 It uses machine learning to detect and process circular structures from drawings, enabling a unique, meditative experience that links creativity and relaxation.

+This application must be run locally, as GitHub Pages does not support the required back-end processing.
+For best results, set up a virtual environment, install the required dependencies, and run the application on your local machine.

 ### Document Descriptions
 ### Code